cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

 ---

 ### ^ VRChat
-- Using GE-Proton10-26-rtsp20.
+- Using [GE-Proton10-33-rtsp22](https://github.com/SpookySkeletons/proton-ge-rtsp/releases/tag/GE-Proton10-33-rtsp22).
 (RTSP is the [recommended fork for VRChat](https://lvra.gitlab.io/docs/vrchat/#recommended-proton))
 - Uses the following launch options, including [gamemoderun](https://github.com/FeralInteractive/gamemode):
     - `gamemoderun %command% --enable-avpro-in-proton`
 - World "Connecting" screen thumbnails' colours are just a bit off.
 Gamma issue?
 Wrong colour space?
 - Full-body tracking works just fine.
+- Spout2 Stream Camera to OBS:
+    - Thanks to [Lina](https://www.youtube.com/@HoshinoLina)'s [`spout2pw`](https://github.com/hoshinolina/spout2pw/wiki), this is now possible.
+    - There are instructions listed for both Flatpak and Native versions of Steam and OBS.
+I've used Native Steam with Flatpak OBS and [GE-Proton10-33-rtsp22](https://github.com/SpookySkeletons/proton-ge-rtsp/releases/tag/GE-Proton10-33-rtsp22) myself.
+    - This also works for other Spout2 applications!
 - Gotchas:
     - VRChat seems not to launch after EAC if `OBS_VKCAPTURE` is set.
 Perhaps it doesn't like the Vulkan layer?